-The European Conference hosts around 70 school professionals.
+The European Conference hosts around 70 professionals from business schools based all over the world.
 Professionals attend the event from all functions and levels within graduate business schools.
 Most attendees work in admissions, marketing, program management, student services, and career services.
 Some attendees will be new to the industry while others will have been in the industry for over 20 years.
 To meet the challenge of catering to such a diverse audience, we suggest that you make it clear in the session description as to who the session is built for.